FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_pose/apriltag-pose.rst

          double myTagPoseBearing = myAprilTagDetection.ftcPose.bearing;
          double myTagPoseElevation = myAprilTagDetection.ftcPose.elevation;

-Here, the FTC terms do agree with the SDK method names, because they are calculated within the FTC SDK from the native AprilTag pose values shown above (XYZ distances and PRY rotations).
+Here, the terms do agree with the SDK method names, because they are calculated within the SDK from the native AprilTag pose values shown above (XYZ distances and PRY rotations).

 As with tag ID code, pose data is usually retrieved inside a ``for() loop``,